Carmarthen railway station: Services

-To the west, Transport for Wales operate services to Pembroke Dock, Milford Haven and Fishguard Harbour.
-Carmarthen is the eastern terminus for a few of these services.
+Future

-The British Transport Police maintain a presence at Carmarthen.
+In December 2022, the Office of Rail Regulation approved for Grand Union to commence a new service from Paddington to Carmarthen, in partnership with Spanish rail operator Renfe, for which a fleet of new bi-mode trains will be used.
+The new service is scheduled to commence in December 2024.
+The service will call at Bristol Parkway, Severn Tunnel Junction, Newport, Cardiff Central, Gowerton and Llanelli en-route to Carmarthen.
+In December 2024, following FirstGroup's acquisition of Grand Union Trains, it was announced the proposed London Paddington to Carmarthen service would be operated by Lumo.

 Rail and sea corridor to Ireland

 Some of Transport for Wales' boat trains to and from Fishguard Harbour serve the station.
-These connect with the Stena Line ferry to/from Rosslare Europort in Ireland with a daily morning and evening service in both directions.
+These connect with the Stena Line ferry to/from Rosslare Europort in Ireland, with a daily morning and evening service in both directions.
 This route has been in existence since 1906.